Maklys/Valorant-Spoofer-V1.2/README.md

 ----------------------------------------------------------------

-The tools I post are for educational purposes only.
+The free tools I post are for educational purposes only.

 The tools must not be sold or modified and then published online without my agreement.